 Developing the pupil voice falls under the four capacities of the Curriculum for Excellence, helping young people to become Successful Learners, Confident Individuals, Responsible Citizens and Effective Contributors.
 Specifically, it looks at developing the attributes and capacities of making reasoned evaluations, secure values and beliefs, developing and communicating beliefs and a commitment to participate responsibly in the life of the school.

-In practice, sparqs is developing a series of resources aimed at developing the capacity, on a consultative basis, of pupil councils across Scotland.
+In practice, sparqs has developed a series of resources aimed at developing the capacity, on a consultative basis, of pupil councils across Scotland.
 Although pupil councils are not the only way young people at schools can have their voice heard, with sparqs’ ability and experience designing representative systems and training representatives, we can add real value to the pupil council of a school through our training and support package.

 The package aims to develop the capacity of students involved in pupil councils, enabling them to participate more effectively in the public life of the school.
 However, it is not enough to develop just the pupils themselves, as we take a holistic approach to bringing through the pupil voice.

 This means that our development offering encompasses facilitation of meetings between staff and pupils to decide the remit of the council and to iron out issues that have hindered the development of the pupil voice in the past.
 It also includes group training for pupils and professional development for staff. sparqs recognises the central role teachers have in schools, managing not only the curriculum but the welfare and development of their pupils.
 With this in mind, our professional development training looks to help teachers bring out this expertise in the field of developing the pupil voice.